top of page

 I went to the surgery.
 When I came back, I found the door of my room had been smashed in and all my things piled in the little room.
 My neighbor just said: 'I've kept the settee for myself.
 There's no room for it where you are now.'"

 It gets worse.
 Anna then goes to work at the hospital and is fired.
-When asking for her backpay, the Director tells her to write Stalin and ask him to send the money.“ Stalin can pay you whatever you earned under the Soviet regime.
-Write to him in Moscow.”
-The sarcasm, of course, was the fact that the Germans, not Stalin, were now calling the shots and nobody, not even Stalin himself, could help Anna now.
+When asking for her backpay, the Director tells her to write Stalin and ask him to send the money.
+"Stalin can pay you whatever you earned under the Soviet regime.
+Write to him in Moscow."
+Of course, the sarcasm was that the Germans, not Stalin, were now calling the shots, and nobody, not even Stalin himself, could help Anna now.

-She and the other local Jews were allowed to take 15 kilos in personal items before moving into a cramped ghetto.
-Even amongst all this inhumanity, tiny bits of kindness emerge from the most unexpected places.
-One of Anna’s former patients, a gruff and callous local non-Jewish man named Shchukin, carries her belongings to the ghetto, gives her some money, and then meets her at the ghetto fence every week to give her some bread.
+She and the other local Jews were allowed to take 15 kilos of personal items before moving into a cramped ghetto.
+Despite all this inhumanity, tiny bits of kindness emerge from the most unexpected places.
+One of Anna's former patients, a gruff and callous local non-Jewish man named Shchukin, carries her belongings to the ghetto, gives her some money, and then meets her at the ghetto fence every week to give her some bread.
 With nothing expected in return, with no ulterior motive, his kindness is in stark contrast to the plundering opportunists – her former non-Jewish colleagues and neighbors - Anna has encountered so far during the occupation.
-Grossman highlights here that not everyone was set on taking advantage of the Jews’ misfortune, though all too many were.
+Grossman highlights here that not everyone was set on taking advantage of the Jews' misfortune, though all too many were.
 Some common decency could still be found in the most unexpected places.

 A German officer points his gun at a woman and her child, Ivangorod, Ukraine, 1942

-And note one other thing: the “former colleagues and neighbors” were primarily Ukrainians.
+And note another thing: the "former colleagues and neighbors" were primarily Ukrainians.
 Of course, Grossman wrote with Soviet censors in mind.
 He knew that singling out any specific ethnic group in the Soviet Union as having collaborated with the Nazis was a non-starter.
 Official Soviet policy after the war was to downplay the sufferings of particular demographics.
 This also translated into ignoring any crimes perpetrated against them by fellow citizens.
 The idea was that all Soviet citizens had suffered under the fascists and everyone had contributed to ultimate victory in the Great Patriotic War.

 No other narrative would do.
 Another explanation for the widespread Ukrainian collaboration was the misplaced belief that the Jews were responsible for their many misfortunes during Stalin's early years.
 Official propaganda effectively deflected the blame from the government to the Jews.
 Thus, the Jews, not Stalin and his henchmen, orchestrated the Ukrainian famine that killed millions.
 It was the Jews who stole from simple Ukrainians during the years of forced collectivization.
 Now was a time of reckoning, a settling of accounts, when Ukrainians could get revenge on the Jews.